 The prosecutor said Burbine's wife, Marian Burbine, operated Waterfall Education Center in Wakefield.
 The business advertised services including short- and long-term child care, group child care, overnight newborn care and summer camp alternative care.

 Leone said investigators believe Marian Burbine didn't know her husband was sexually abusing children, but knew he was a convicted sex offender.
-Both spouses face charges of operating an unlicensed day care business.

 Heather Johnson, a spokeswoman for the state Department of Early Education and Care, said Thursday that the Burbines never applied for a day care license and never got one.